-Based on our current operating plan, we believe that our existing cash and cash equivalents and short-term and long-term investments as of the date of this Quarterly Report on Form 10-Q will be sufficient to fund our operating expenses and capital expenditures into early 2025.
-Advancing the development of our RAF and FGFR programs and our research programs will require a significant amount of capital.
+Based on our current operating plan, we believe that our existing cash and cash equivalents and short-term and long-term investments as of the date of this Quarterly Report on Form 10-Q will be sufficient to fund our operating expenses and capital expenditures through at least the next twelve months from the date this Quarterly Report on Form 10-Q is filed with the SEC.
+Advancing the development of our RAF program, our c-MET inhibitor KIN-8741 research program and our CDK4 selective research program will require a significant amount of capital.
 Our existing cash and cash equivalents will not be sufficient to fund any of our product candidates through regulatory approval, and we anticipate needing to raise additional capital to complete the development of and commercialize our product candidates.
 Our estimate as to how long we expect our existing cash and cash equivalents and short-term and long-term investments to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.